A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Conclusions

-\begin{ack} We are grateful to Akio Taniguchi, Keisuke Sakasai, Kazuki Shiotani for their valuable support during data analysis.
-We also acknowledge Kazuki Tokuda, Kenta Matsunaga, Mariko Sakamoto, and Takahiro Ohno for useful discussion of this paper.
+\begin{ack} We are grateful to Professor Philippe Andr{\'e} for kindly providing {\it Herschel} data.
+We also acknowledge Akio Taniguchi, Keisuke Sakasai, Kazuki Shiotani for their valuable support during data analysis.
 The Heinrich Hertz Submillimeter Telescope is operated by the Arizona Radio Observatory, a part of Steward Observatory at The University of Arizona.
 PACS has been developed by a consortium of institutes led by MPE (Germany) and including UVIE (Austria); KU Leuven, CSL, IMEC (Belgium); CEA, LAM (France); MPIA (Germany); INAF-IFSI/OAA/OAP/OAT, LENS, SISSA (Italy); IAC (Spain).
 This development has been supported by the funding agencies BMVIT (Austria), ESA-PRODEX (Belgium), CEA/CNES (France), DLR (Germany), ASI/INAF (Italy), and CICYT/MCYT (Spain).
 SPIRE has been developed by a consortium of institutes led by Cardiff University (UK) and including Univ.
 Lethbridge (Canada); NAOC (China); CEA, LAM (France); IFSI, Univ.
 Padua (Italy); IAC (Spain); Stockholm Observatory (Sweden); Imperial College London, RAL, UCL-MSSL, UKATC, Univ.
 Sussex (UK); and Caltech, JPL, NHSC, Univ.
 Colorado (USA).
 This development has been supported by national funding agencies: CSA (Canada); NAOC (China); CEA, CNES, CNRS (France); ASI (Italy); MCINN (Spain); SNSB (Sweden); STFC, UKSA (UK); and NASA (USA).
 This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{astropy:2013, astropy:2018}.
 This research made use of APLpy, an open-source plotting package for Python hosted at http://aplpy.github.com.
-This work was supported by JSPS KAKENHI Grant Numbers JP15H05694, JP18K13580, JP19K14758, JP19H05075, JP20K14520, and JP20H01945. \end{ack}
+This work was supported by JSPS KAKENHI Grant Numbers JP15H05694, JP18K13580, JP19K14758, JP19H05075, JP20K14520, JP20H01945, and 22KJ1604.
+R.Y. is a Research Fellow of JSPS. \end{ack}